 Our Scholarship Office provides students with information regarding scholarship opportunities and assistance in the scholarship application process.

 A: Most students do not realize that they may be eligible for financial aid.
 Financial aid consists of both federal and state options including scholarships, grants, student loans, and student work-study programs.
 Your son/daughter must reapply for financial aid every year.
 It is extremely important to apply for financial aid as early as possible.

 A: Our classes do transfer.
 Many LMC students transfer to four-year colleges and universities!
-Remind your student to meet with an academic advisor each semester to discuss transfer plans and choose appropriate coursework, and to visit our Transfer Center to make appointments with representatives from a wide variety of four-year colleges and universities.
+Remind your student to meet with an academic advisor each semester to discuss transfer plans and choose appropriate coursework, and to visit our Transfer Programs & Services to make appointments with representatives from a wide variety of four-year colleges and universities.

 A: Cell phone usage during class can be distracting to other students.
 Most instructors request that students shut off cell phones during class.